Majlis Research Center

 This center has access to the classified information of the Foreign Ministry, Intelligence Ministry and Defense Ministry of Iran.

-Objectives and duties of Parliament (Majlis) Research Center
+Objectives and duties

 According to "Job Description of Parliament (Majlis) Research Center" Act, the aim of establishing the center is to carry out research projects in order to provide expertise and advisory opinions to the representatives, the Commission and Parliament's executive board.

 According to Article (2) of Job Description of Majlis Research Center Act, its functions are as follows: